-- A major challenge to universality comes from the cultural relativism. - Based on the great cultural variations, cultural relativism denies the possibility and necessity of the universality of the social science theories. - Denying universality challenges the scientific nature of social theories and the much value of scientific theories.
-Most criminologists continue to pursue a universal understanding of crime and justice. - I first examine the approaches to achieve universality.
+A major challenge to universality comes from cultural relativism (Liu, 2007;

+Messner et al., 2008; Zhang et al., 2007).
+Based on the great cultural variations, cultural relativism denies the possibility and necessity of the universality of the social science theories.
+Denying universality challenges the scientific nature of social theories and the much value of scientific theories (Liu, 2018; Liu et al., 2013; Messner et al., 2018).
+Nevertheless, most criminologists continue to pursue a universal understanding of crime and justice.
+And I first examine the approaches to achieve universality.